zachwill/rottentomatoes/README.md

 What is this?
 ------------

-`rottentomatoes.py` offers an easy-to-use Python wrapper to interact with the [Rotten Tomatoes API](http://developer.rottentomatoes.com/).
+`rottentomatoes` offers an easy-to-use Python wrapper to interact with the [Rotten Tomatoes API](http://developer.rottentomatoes.com/).
 Before you try and use the API, make sure you sign up to get an API Key.